MachineLemonade/docs/docs/cli-getting-started.md

 `astro deployment create <deployment name>`

-**Note:** This is a bit misleading. `deployment name` here is your workspace ID (that you pulled above), NOT the name of your new deployment (which doesn’t exist yet).
+**Note:** The language here is a bit misleading. `deployment name` here is your workspace ID (that you pulled above), NOT the name of your new deployment (which doesn’t exist yet).

 Once your webserver, scheduler, and celery flower are up, you should see the following success message and URLs: